 Small Scale Origin hydropower plants are those with less than 20 MW capacity.

 A large share of the world’s power production comes from hydropower.
-In Norway, hydropower represents approximately 95% of the total electric power production.
-With typically about 125 TWh per annum, this is the highest volume in Europe.
+In Norway, hydropower represents approximately 99% of the total electric power production.
+With 136 TWh of production as of 2020, this is the highest volume in Europe.

 Norway has more than 100 years’ experience and world-class competence in building and operating hydropower plants.
 Over the past decades, older installations have been upgraded to increase operational efficiency.
 The operations are also designed to reduce the impact on the environment and help improve local biodiversity.